 What professionals are qualified to offer a Psychoeducational Assessment?

-In Ontario, Psychoeducational Assessments for Learning Disabilities and/or Giftedness must be overseen by a neuropsychologist, clinical psychologist, school psychologist, or psychological associate.
+In Ontario, Psychoeducational Assessments for Learning Disabilities must be overseen by a neuropsychologist, clinical psychologist, school psychologist, or psychological associate.
 At Possibilities, we have psychologists in all these specialty areas to match your needs.
 We provide assessment services for children, adolescents and adults.
 French psychoeducational services are available for children and adolescents.